SM6052 - Media, Power and Politics (2020/21)

 On successful completion of this module students will be able to:

-- Compare and contrast political communication systems in different countries and identify key elements of mediatisation of politics and nation branding.
+(LO3) Compare and contrast political communication systems in different countries and identify key elements of mediatisation of politics and nation branding.

 1. A Project (50%) which involves using the creative and practical skills that have been developed in first and second year: this can be audio visual, poster or multimedia platform.
 The student will test theories of political communication and ideology as applied to a specific current topic.
 The topics will be set by or agreed with the module convenor.
 (LO1, LO2)2.
 A 2,000 word essay (50%) will assess a student’s ability to engage with key critical and current theoretical debates around political communications.
 This will include evaluation and comparison of political communications in different countries and how these are underpinned by specific cultural and political factors.
 (LO1, LO2, LO3)

 Chadwick, Andrew/ Howard, Philip N. (eds.)
 2008.
 Routledge handbook of internet politics.
 London/New York: Routledge. (available as e-resource)

 Delaney, S. (2015).
 Mad Men & Bad Men: What happened when British Politics met Advertising.
 London: Faber and Faber.

 Deacon, D. and Golding, P. (1994) Taxation and Representation.
 London: John Libby Press,

 Dorey, P. (2005) Policy Making in Britain.
 London: Sage Esser, Frank/Pfetsch, Barbara (eds.)
 2004.
 Comparing political communication.
 Theories, cases, and

 Fairclough, Norman.
 2000.
 New Labour, new language?
 London: Routledge.